H2politO/TELEMETRY_Telelogger-Website/README.md

 Future implementations will see:

+- [ ] Fix the actual smartphone app to be more secure and to work also in harsher conditions
 - [ ] GPS tracking and the relative visualization of the car in a  circuit map
 - [ ] Add a database to save and store data to access remotely in a second time
 - [ ] Implement a backend to create APIs for the WebApp and the Smartphone App